EBZebra/docs/edge/source/guide/configreference.md

 ## DebugButtons
 ### DebugButtonsEnabled
-When enabled, a set of controls useful for development and debugging purposes will be present in the interface.
+When enabled, presents a set of controls useful for development and debugging purposes.

-> Note: When using this feature with the IE engine on a CE device, screen distortion may be noticed when scrolling
+Note: When using this feature with the IE engine on a CE device, screen distortion may be noticed when scrolling.

+**Notes**

+* When using this feature with the IE engine on a CE device, screen distortion may be noticed when scrolling.<br>
-> Note: When debug buttons are enabled, [Gestures](../api/Gesture) will not function as expected.
+* When debug buttons are enabled, [Gestures](../api/Gesture) may not function as expected.<br>

 **Possible Values**